 The Tomato potato psyllid is a known vector (can carry) the bacterium (Candidatus Liberibacter solanacearum) which causes Zebra chip disease in potatoes.
 This bacterium is also exotic to Australia and poses a threat to important horticultural crops such as potatoes, capsicum, chilli, tomatoes, eggplant and tamarillo.

-Despite having no confirmed detections of CSlo to date, growers should always check their plants for signs of pests and disease.
+Despite having no confirmed detections, growers should always check their plants for signs of disease.

 What to look for